akit-extension/AKit/README.md

-XKit
+AKit
 ====
-### XKit is a small extension framework that powers tweaks for Tumblr.
+### AKit is a remake of XKit, a small extension framework that powers tweaks for Tumblr, with more features.

 #### Develop for it
-To develop extensions for XKit, check out the [XKit Wiki](https://github.com/atesh/XKit/wiki).
+To develop extensions for AKit, check out the [XKit Wiki](https://github.com/atesh/XKit/wiki).

 #### Get it
 You can go to the [official download page](http://www.xkit.info/download) to get it for Safari, Chrome, Firefox and Opera.